 There are no “silver bullets” or one-size-fits-all content marketing plans that apply to every organization.
-However, there are some core, common elements across many successful content marketing programs.
+However, there are some core, common elements that need to be addressed for success.

-The list below outlines the essential practical steps companies can take to create, organize, and optimize their content marketing program.
+The list below outlines the essential components of a content marketing strategy.

-These strategic issues must be considered before you can expect any success with content marketing.
-Without adequately addressing them, you might be better off sticking with Yellow Page ads and direct mail flyers.
+All of these strategic issues must be considered and addressed before you can expect any success with content marketing.
+Skip this work and you might be better off sticking with Yellow Page ads and direct mail flyers.